matter-labs/zksolc-bin/README.md

-# ZKsync solidity compiler binaries
+# ZKsync Solidity compiler binaries

 This repository contains current and historical builds of the ZKsync Solidity (`zksolc`) compiler binaries.